emmercm/igir/README.md

 `igir` runs these steps in the following order:

-1. Scans the DAT input path for every file and parses them, if specified
+1. Scans the DAT input path for every file and parses them, if provided
 2. Scans each ROM input path for every file
-   1. Then detects headers in those files, if applicable (see [docs](docs/rom-headers.md))
+   - Then detects headers in those files, if applicable (see [docs](docs/rom-headers.md))
+3. Scans each patch input path for every file (see [docs](docs/rom-patching.md))
+4. ROMs are matched to the DATs, if provided
-3. ROMs are matched to the DATs
+   - Then ROMs are matched to any applicable patches, creating multiple versions from the same ROM
-   1. Then filtering and sorting options are applied (see [docs](docs/rom-filtering.md))
+   - Then filtering and sorting options are applied (see [docs](docs/rom-filtering.md))
-   2. Then ROMs are written to the output directory, if specified (`copy`, `move`)
+   - Then ROMs are written to the output directory, if specified (`copy`, `move`)
-   3. Then written ROMs are tested for accuracy, if specified (`test`)
+   - Then written ROMs are tested for accuracy, if specified (`test`)
-   4. Then input ROMs are deleted, if specified (`move`)
+   - Then input ROMs are deleted, if specified (`move`)
-4. Unknown files are recycled from the output directory, if specified (`clean`)
+5. Unknown files are recycled from the output directory, if specified (`clean`)
-5. An output report is written to the output directory, if specified (`report`)
+6. An output report is written to the output directory, if specified (`report`)

 ## How do I run `igir`?